Stuart Forster visits Switzerland to find out about what goes into making Swiss cheese at La Maison de l’Etivaz.

 Every autumn the 70 Swiss families involved in the production of L’Etivaz mountain cheese learn how successful their year has been.

-L’Etivaz is produced only between 10th May and 10th October, using milk from cows grazing on mountain pastures up at an altitude of between 1,000 and 2,000 meters.
-This factor influences the character of the cheese as Alpine herbs and flora help give L’Etivaz its distinctive flavour, which is a touch fruity and has a nutty undertone.
+Milk from cows grazing on mountain pastures, at an altitude of between 1,000 (3,280 ft) and 2,000 metres (6,561 ft) above sea-level, is utilised.
+This factor influences the character of the cheese as Alpine herbs and flora help give L’Etivaz its distinctive flavour.
+This Swiss cheese is a touch fruity with a nutty undertone.

-In 130 mountainside farms between Lake Geneva and Les Diablarets cows are milked each evening.
-Their milk is allowed to stand overnight, allowing the cream to rise, before being heated in copper cauldrons hung over wood fires.
-It’s a traditional process and one that would have been familiar to cheesemakers living in the Alps 500 years ago.
+Cows are milked each evening in 130 mountainside farms between Lake Geneva and Les Diablarets.
+Their milk stands overnight, allowing the cream to rise.
+It is then heated in copper cauldrons hung over wood fires.
+The traditional process would be familiar to cheesemakers living 500 years ago in the Alps.

-Many people visualize Swiss cheese as riddled with holes, technically known as ‘eyes’, formed by bubbles.
-L’Etivaz, though, is solid.
-The newly formed wheels of cheese are pressed overnight up in mountain chalets, helping to make the presence of eyes unlikely, before being delivered to the chalet in the hamlet of L’Etivaz, where 150 people live.
+Many people visualize Swiss cheese as riddled with holes.
+They are technically known as ‘eyes’ and formed by bubbles.
+L’Etivaz is solid.
+Newly formed wheels of cheese are pressed overnight up in mountain chalets, helping to make the presence of eyes unlikely.
+They are then delivered to the chalet in L’Etivaz, a hamlet that is home to around 150 people.

 La Maison de L’Etivaz has a delicatessen selling regional products and runs tours of its cellars.